Luke Rhinehart: Later life and death

-On 1 August 2012, the "death" of Rhinehart at the age of 79 was announced by email to 25 friends, beginning with the words "It is our pleasure to inform you that Luke Rhinehart is dead"; it was later revealed the “Death Letter” was instigated as a playful hoax by Cockcroft.
+On 1 August 2012, the "death" of Rhinehart at the age of 79 was announced by email to 25 friends, beginning with the words "It is our pleasure to inform you that Luke Rhinehart is dead"; it was later revealed the "Death Letter" was instigated as a playful hoax by Cockcroft.
 Reactions ranged from sorrow to gratitude and amusement.

 In 2018, Rhinehart expressed a wish to be cremated after his death if he could not be naturally buried legally in the one-acre lake upon his property.

 George Cockroft died, aged 87, on 6 November 2020.

 The Dice Man

-Rhinehart's famous novel The Dice Man was published in 1971 and tells the story of a psychiatrist who makes daily decisions based on the casting of a diсe.
+Rhinehart's famous novel The Dice Man was published in 1971 and tells the story of a psychiatrist who makes daily decisions based on the casting of dice.
 The cover bore the confident tagline, "Few novels can change your life.
 This one will"; in the United States this was altered to read, "This book will change your life".

 Cockcroft has described the origin of the idea for this work variously, and at the time of the publication of this work, "it was not clear whether the book was fiction or autobiography", because its protagonist and author were eponymous.
-Curiosity over its authorship have persisted since its publication.
+Curiosity over its authorship has persisted since its publication.

 Emmanuel Carrère, writing for The Guardian, presented a long-form expose on Cockcroft and the relationship between author and legend in 2019, and in following others, established the author Cockcroft as a life-long English professor living "in an old farmhouse with a yard that slopes down to a duck pond", a husband of fifty-years, father of three, and a caregiver to a special needs child.

 The Dice Man was critically well received.
 It quickly became, and remains thought of as a cult classic.
 It initially sold poorly in the United States, but well in Europe, particularly England, Sweden, Denmark, and Spain.
-Writing in 2017 for The Guardian, Tanya Gold noted that "over the course of 45 years" it was still in print, had become famous, had devoted fans, and had "sold more than 2m copies in multiple languages" (e.g., as many as 27 languages and 60 countries have been claimed).
+Writing in 2017 for The Guardian, Tanya Gold noted that "over the course of 45 years" it was still in print, had become famous, had devoted fans, and had "sold more than 2m copies in multiple languages", with as many as 27 languages and 60 countries have been claimed.

-In 1995, the BBC called it "one of the fifty most influential books of the last half of the twentieth century," and in 1999, after one of their reporters experimented, controversially, with dicing, Loaded magazine named it "Novel of the Century".
+In 1995, the BBC called it "one of the fifty most influential books of the last half of the twentieth century,".
+In 1999, after one of their reporters experimented, controversially, with dicing, Loaded magazine named it "Novel of the Century".
 In 2013, Alex Clark of the Telegraph chose it as one of the fifty greatest cult books of the last hundred years.